 The Hudson Valley is very agricultural, dotted with vineyards, orchards, farms, and forests.
-The roads can be narrow and serpentine, often hilly, so you really can’t see far ahead.
+The roads can be narrow and serpentine, and often hilly; you really can’t see far ahead.
 What all of this means is you’ll want a comfortable and responsive car to drive, and the Mazda 3 Grand Touring vehicle fit the bill nicely for me.

 One of my favorite features was the multiple adjustments for the seats.
 I’m a petite person and it’s always a challenge to find a car that’s actually comfortable to drive.
 Imagine driving on a beautiful country road with almost no one else around, in a 6-speed!
 It didn’t take me long to go all out.